Born: October 26, 1942

 Birthplace: Bury St Edmunds, West Suffolk, England

-In 2007, Hoskins appeared in the music video for Jamie T's single "Sheila".
-[25] In 2009, he made a return to television in Jimmy McGovern's drama serial The Street, where he played a publican who opposes a local gangster.
+Hoskins also directed two films, both of which he starred in; The Raggedy Rawney (1988) and Rainbow (1996).
+In 2009, he made a return to television in Jimmy McGovern's drama serial The Street, where he played a publican who stands up to a local gangster.
 For this role, he received his only Emmy when he won Best Actor at the 2010 International Emmys.
-In 2011, In Search of La Che featured a character named Wermit and every line of his dialogue was a quote of Bob Hoskins.[26]
+In 2011, In Search of La Che featured a character named Wermit and every line of his dialogue was a quote of Bob Hoskins.

 On 8 August 2012, Hoskins announced his retirement from acting after being diagnosed with Parkinson's disease in 2011.[27]

-In 1967, aged 25, Hoskins spent a short period of time volunteering in kibbutz Zikim in Israel, and also herded camels in Syria.[28][29][30]
-When asked in an interview which living person he most despised, Hoskins named Tony Blair and said that "he's done even more damage than Thatcher".
-He despised Blair to the point that he decided in 2010, for the first time in his life, not to vote for Labour, by then led by Gordon Brown.[31][32]
-He made light of his similarities with film actor Danny DeVito, whom he joked would play him in a film about his life.[33]
+Hoskins' father was a communist and brought up Hoskins to be an atheist.
+In 1967, aged 25, Hoskins spent a short period of time volunteering in kibbutz Zikim in Israel, and also herded camels in Syria.
+In an interview, when asked what he owed his parents, he said, "Confidence.
+My mum used to say to me, 'If somebody doesn't like you, fuck 'em, they've got bad taste.'"
+When asked which living person he most despised, Hoskins named Tony Blair and claimed that "he's done even more damage than Thatcher".
+He made light of his similarities with film actor Danny DeVito, whom he joked would play him in a film about his life.

 With his first wife Jane Livesey, Hoskins had two children named Alex (born 1968) and Sarah (born 1972).
 With his second wife Linda Banwell, he had two more children named Rosa (born c.
 1983) and Jack (born c.
 1986).[34]

-In August 2012, Hoskins retired from acting after being diagnosed with Parkinson's disease in 2011.[35]
+In August 2012, Hoskins retired from acting due to being diagnosed with Parkinson's disease in 2011.

 On 29 April 2014, he died of pneumonia at a hospital in London, England at age 71.[1][36]
 He is survived by his second wife Linda Banwell and his four children.[37]

-After his death, Robert Zemeckis, the director of Who Framed Roger Rabbit, said that Hoskins brought enjoyment to audiences worldwide.[37]
-Among the actors who paid tribute at his funeral were Stephen Fry, Samuel L. Jackson, and Helen Mirren, who said that "London will miss one of her best and most loving sons".[14][38]
+After his death, Robert Zemeckis, the director of Who Framed Roger Rabbit, released a statement saying that Hoskins brought enjoyment to audiences worldwide.
+Among the actors who paid tribute at his funeral were Stephen Fry, Samuel L. Jackson, and Helen Mirren, who said that "London will miss one of her best and most loving sons".

 Year | Title | Role | Notes |